 Participative development and good governance were important objectives of the project.
 The IDPoor procedures strengthen participation at the sub-national level and local communities have been actively involved in the identification process.
 IDPoor is implemented with the support of around 35.000 persons in each round.
 In addition, 1.6 million villagers participate in the meetings to select the village representative group in each IDPoor cycle (i.e. round 6-8, 2012-2014).
 This promotes democratic values in communities, such as raising local leaders’ level of concern about the welfare of village members and their degree of accountability, active public involvement in community affairs, and enhancing the level of consultation and transparency of decision making.
 As part of the programme, capacities of administrative structures at the sub-national level to implement the yearly IDPoor rounds have been strengthened through recurrent trainings and ongoing technical support.
 As such, the IDPoor implementation procedures strengthen subsidiarity at all governance levels.
 IDPoor collects robust data to improve the targeting of pro-poor services in Cambodia.
 It thereby contributes to more transparency and accountability, an important element of good governance (PG-1).

 Poverty orientation: IDPoor provides regularly updated data on poor households, which is a necessary pre-condition for programmes and projects to target their services to those most in need, thereby contributing to poverty reduction.
 The IDPoor procedure was confirmed as the government’s standard tool for targeting pro-poor measures by the adoption and promulgation of Sub-decree 291 and is also key element in the NSPS and other strategies.
 In this project term, around 3 million poor persons have benefitted from IDPoor by getting access to a number of social services.
-As an example, free health care services equivalent to 45.735.086 USD have been provided to poor equity card holders by the German Development Cooperation supported health equity funds between 2010 and 2015 (source: University Research Cambodia Ltd.) (AO 2 (former MSA)).
+As an example, free health care services equivalent to 45.735.086 USD have been provided to poor equity card and priority access card (i.e. beneficiaries post-identified as IDPoor by HEF) holders by the health equity funds, which are co-funded by the Cambodian Government, Australian and German Development Cooperation, Worldbank and Koica between 2010 and 2015 (source: University Research Cambodia Ltd.) (AO 2 (former MSA)).

 Gender equality: Gender equality is highly relevant in the context of this project as female-headed households are statistically the poorest.
 The project achieved the indicator related to the collection of gender-disaggregated data in IDPoor for rural areas at an early stage.
 Government institutions and non-governmental organisations now use the disaggregated data to target their support specifically to poor women.
 IDPoor training at provincial and district level includes sensitisation about gender inequalities.
-IDPoor has also raised awareness on the active participation of women in the IDPoor implementation process and monitors the gender composition of provincial and district-level implementation teams as well as village representative group members.
+IDPoor has also raised awareness on the active participation of women in the IDPoor implementation process, which led to a higher participation of women in village representative groups, and monitors the gender composition of provincial and district-level implementation teams as well as village representative group members.
 The standardised implementation procedures stipulate that at least 25% of the village representative group members should be female.
-Within one implementation cycle (i.e. three rounds, 6-8), more than 31% of the members, 27.000 in absolute numbers, were women (GG-1).
+This stipulation has been met in almost all provinces in the IDPoor rounds implemented during this programme phase.
+On average, within one implementation cycle (i.e. three rounds, 6-8), more than 31% of the members, 27.000 in absolute numbers, were women (GG-1).

 Developmental impact of the TC measure